 b01lers Purdue Capture the Flag Club!

-Hackers, as much as we wish we could avoid it, all of our events for the fall until further notice will be held online!
+Hackers, as much as we wish we could avoid it, all of our events for the spring until further notice will be held online!
 What does this mean?
 It means we don't get to see each others' faces.
-All our fall events will proceed as usual, including our bootcamp!
+All our spring events will proceed as usual, including our public ctf!
 Join our discord which is where we will be doing all our communicating in PC (Post-Corona) times.

 Welcome to the Purdue Capture The Flag Team!
 We are constantly learning and applying practical skills in web security, system security, reverse engineering, cryptography, and forensics to compete against other schools and teams in Capture The Flag competitions.
 You can find our global and national standings on CTFTime.